-I have already discussed, in 1.II.b, the turn in Marxist takes on the nationalist question.
+I have already discussed, in Section One, the turn in Marxist takes on the nationalist question.
 This turn is important for my purposes because it has at least an associative link with the turn to experience in later feminist theorizing in the Indian context.
 Once the twentieth century introduced the question of context into the political, that difficult or too-easy question of context was answered in various ways.
 One of the ways, for a self-reflexive turn in a Left attempting to move out of vanguardist politics, was to say what would have immediate intelligibility to all other members of the community.
-Anything that seems to say something else, therefore, is seen, at worst, as obscene, irrelevant, irreverent, so that the questions allowed/ formed within the hegemony of context then become a truth-in-itself.
-At best, it must wait for its time.
+Anything that seems to say something else, therefore, is seen, at worst, as obscene, irrelevant, irreverent, so that the questions best, it must wait for its time.
 This has become for us the new truth of the political - moving away from a politics of vanguardism to a politics of location.
 The object of reverence here has changed from Marx to culture, so that there is a pressure to shift loyalties to a cultural past that is imagined embodied in the 'mass' today.
 For feminism, this has meant a shift from the ideological proposal to the 'women-in-their-material-lives'.
 If this has multiple connotations, not the least of which is the relevance question for feminism, feminist scholars themselves have responded with powerful formulations influencing the postmodern turn in Marxism (Gibson-Graham [2001]), the resurgence of materialist feminist questions (Landry and MacLean 1993, Wicke 1994), and more relevant to my purposes - the analyses of marginality from the perspectives of women's lives - in feminist standpoint theory, among others.
 I will go into a more detailed discussion of the latter in the last section, but to dwell a bit on the relevance question, let us look at the next turn.

-71 "Organisations such as Health Watch are actively working with the government to ensure the inclusion of RTIs, training and community needs assessment in the new Reproductive Child Health (RCH) programme" (Datta and Misra 2000: 26)
+"Organisations such as Health Watch are actively working with the government to ensure the inclusion of RTIs, training and community needs assessment in the new Reproductive Child Health (RCH) programme" (Datta and Misra, 2000: 26)